Benton County, Tennessee

 Visiting the Past

-Benton County land is dripping with history.
+Benton County land is dripping with history (more on that later).
 Some of Tennessee’s oldest evidence of human settlement was excavated from the region in 1940 at the “Eva” site, which revealed invaluable clues about how people lived there in 5,200 B.C. and the following centuries.
 The site is now under water, but the surrounding area is still home to a few archaeological hotspots.
 The lands were popular hunting grounds for the Chickasaw people before the United States bought the land from them in 1818 with the Treaty of Tuscaloosa.

 Nathan Bedford Forrest State Park and Johnsonville State Historic Park across the river (outside the borders of Benton County) commemorate the 1864 Battle of Johnsonville, wherein Confederate Major General Forrest, then a cavalry commander, attacked the Union supply base on Johnsonville’s shore.